afonsofsdomingues/afonsofsdomingues/README.md

 ---

- 🌱 Computer Science and Engineering student @ IST\n
+ 🌱 Computer Science and Engineering student @ IST<br>
- 🧑🏻‍💻 Maker and member of the department of communications @ HackerSchool\n ⚡ Ambassador @ Magma Studios
+ 🧑🏻‍💻 Maker and member of the department of communications @ HackerSchool<br>
+ ⚡ Ambassador @ Magma Studios

 ---